DayanShay/sel-play-tests/README.md

-# sel-play-tests
+# selenium-tests
-sela - pytest project using selenium and playwright
+sela - pytest project using selenium

 MAST DO BEFORE relocate chromedriver.exe in project folder